• Skip to primary navigation

 Tips

-• If the dough appears wet and a little sticky, add 1 tablespoon of flour at a time until the right consistency is achieved.
+• If the dough appears wet and tacky at the end of the kneading process, add ½-1 tablespoon of flour until the right consistency is achieved.

 • While shaping the pasta, keep the rest of the dough covered with the cling wrap to prevent it from drying out.